-2. Electoral
+2. Electoral Procedures

-Procedures

-Electional Election I and Election I and Election of candidates must be by secret ballot.
+Elections for members of the Personnel and Budget Committee and Chair shall be held at the same time [i.e. at the same meeting] in the first week of May of the year in which the current Chair's term of office expires.
+[Nomination and] election of candidates must be by secret ballot.
 Faculty must be present in person during the Department Meeting in order to vote.
 Proxy or mail voting is prohibited.
 Candidates must be elected by a majority of those eligible to vote.